Stage Manager Guidelines

 If you’re planning to record the event, you could begin now or wait until just before the session kicks off.

-In the tool bar along the bottom, select Record >Record to Cloud.
+In the tool bar along the bottom, select Record.
+Record in cloud is a default setting that shouldn't be changed.

 We recommend that you Stage Manager stop recording after each session.
 This will ensure each session is recorded as a separate file, and will make it easier to share session recordings on-demand later on.